-Management reviews the useful lives of depreciable assets including software, rental units and property, plant and equipment and customer contracts at each reporting date based on the expected utility of the assets to the Company.
-Actual results, however, may vary due to technical obsolescence.
-Details of the software, rental units and property, plant and equipment are provided in the accompanying consolidated condensed interim financial statements.
+Management reviews the useful lives of depreciable assets including software, rental units, property, plant and equipment and customer contracts at each reporting date based on the expected utility of the assets to the Company.
+Actual results may vary due to technical obsolescence.
+Details of the software, rental units and property, plant and equipment are provided in note 6.